Academic Staff Professional Development

-This program exists specifically to provide grants for professional development, renewal, and retraining of academic staff.
-Because it is characterized by innovation, the program can provide a variety of forms of support.
+Because this program is characterized by innovation, it can provide several of forms of support.
 You are encouraged to discuss ideas with the Office of Research and Sponsored Programs staff.
-Awards under this program will not exceed $1,000 from ORSP.
+Awards under this program will not exceed $1,000.
 Support for this program is provided by the UW System, Office of Academic Affairs.
+Please note: Each person requesting funding should complete their own form.

 Three types of activities are supported under this program: